Ilshidur/Ilshidur/README.md

 ### My current project(s)

+*Feel free to [open an issue](https://github.com/Ilshidur/Ilshidur/issues/new?title=Suggestion%20on%20one%20of%20your%20projects) if you have suggestions for me !
+I would be very happy to talk about it.*

-* Creating my own AS.
+* Creating my own AS and buy my own IPs.
-* Seting up IaC on my OPNsense router.
+* Setting up IaC on my OPNsense router (Napalm ?
+Ansible ?
+Both ?).
 * Incoming new blog posts.
 * Websites for people I know.
 * Set up Traefik in front of my main public IP, in my NAS.